glennhenry/cs-notes/docs/database-system/08-logging-and-recovery/logging-and-recovery.md

 ### Replication

 **Replication** is the process of maintaining a copy of data for improved availability, fault-tolerance, and serving more request.
 When one instance of database fails, we can use the others.
-Furthermore, with more instance being present, they can help to serve database request.
-This can be done locally or in [distributed database](/cloud-computing-and-distributed-systems/distributed-database).
+Furthermore, with more instance being present, they can help to serve multiple database request.
+This can be done locally or in a [distributed database](/cloud-computing-and-distributed-systems/distributed-database).

 Key concept of data replication :